ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

-  provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge contained in the QueryRequest MUST be used to generate the EAT, by copying the challenge into the eat_nonce claim (Section 4.1 of {{eat}}) if the nonce-based freshness mechanism is used for attestation evidence.
+  provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge contained in the QueryRequest MUST be used to generate the EAT, by copying the challenge into the eat_nonce claim (Section 4.1 of {{eat}}) if the nonce-based freshness mechanism is used for attestation Evidence.
 For more details about freshness of Evidence see {{freshness-mechanisms}}.

   If any format other than EAT is used, it is up to that